Willie Demps appears in federal court to face charges that he stole nearly $500,000 in Muscogee County court funds

 WRBL.com broke this story online Wednesday night.
 And Thursday when four of the eight co-defendants appeared in federal court, News 3 was the only media outlet in the court.

-He abruptly retired on December 2nd, 2019 during a transitional audit called for by newly elected Clerk Danielle Forte.
+He abruptly retired on Dec.
+2, 2019 during a transitional audit called for by newly-elected Clerk Danielle Forte.

 According to the indictment, it all went down between January and November 2019.